 The airbag recall was initially announced by Takata in April 2013 and only involved six vehicle manufacturers.
 However, over the past few years that number has drastically increased.
 Since this specific recall affects millions of vehicles, replacement parts are scarce.
 In fact, an article from Car and Driver cites one automaker taking precautionary steps by placing a “Do Not Sit Here” decal in the car until the proper repairs can be made.
 It may take years for all the recalled airbags to be replaced, leaving the door open for more serious injuries.

-Motor vehicle accidents are dangerous enough when the safety equipment is working properly.
+According to a car accident lawyer, motor vehicle accidents are dangerous enough when the safety equipment is working properly.
 Adding defective airbags into the mix could turn a bad situation into a tragedy.
-If you have been injured in a motor vehicle accident where the cause of your injuries was due to defective manufacturing, the auto manufacturer may be held liable for damages.
-You should consult with an Atlantic City personal injury lawyer to explore your rights and determine what remedies/damages are available to you.
+If you have been injured in a motor vehicle accident where the cause of your injuries was due to defective manufacturing, an auto accident attorney can help you hold the auto manufacturer liable for the damages.
+You should consult with an Atlantic City personal injury lawyer or an auto accident attorney to explore your rights and determine what remedies/damages are available to you.

 To see if your specific vehicle has an open recall, you can search the NHTSA database by VIN.
 The affected manufacturer’s include: Acura, Audi, BMW, Buick, Cadillac, Chevrolet, Chrysler, Daimler, Dodge/Ram, Ferrari, Ford, GMC, Honda, Infiniti, Jeep, Lexus, Lincoln, Mazda, Mercedes-Benz, Mercury, Mitsubishi, Nissan, Pontiac, Saab, Saturn, Scion, Subaru, Toyota and Volkswagen.

-If you have been involved in an auto accident, you should always consult with an experienced personal injury attorney who can help you seek the compensation you deserve!
+If you have been involved in an auto accident, you should always consult with an experienced Hale Law personal injury attorney who can help you seek the compensation you deserve!

 Get In touch below.
 Ask Any Question or Start a Free Quote